NativeScript/docs/content/guide/development-workflow/using-packages.md

 ### Package Managers

-A package manager is a piece of software that lets you manage the external code, written by you or someone else, that your project needs to work correctly.
-By default, NativeScript CLI uses Node Package Manager (`npm`) for managing the dependencies of the application.
-When new application is created, CLI automatically calls `npm install` to install all of its dependencies.
+A package manager is software that enables management of external code necessary for a project to function properly.
+The NativeScript CLI employs Node Package Manager (npm) as its default package manager.
+Upon creating a new app, the CLI automatically executes `npm install` to install all required dependencies.

 #### Supported package managers